toppers/hakoniwa-px4sim/drone_physics/README.md

 ## Acknowledgement

-I thank Dr. Nonami for writing the detailed description of the math around the drone development !
+I thank Dr. Nonami for writing the detailed description of the math around the drone development.
+And also I thank @tmori for leading this Hakoniwa project.